AmaWaterways vs. Viking: A Travel Agent’s Honest Comparison (2026)

 The clearest difference is the Chef's Table.
 Every AmaWaterways ship has a dedicated specialty dining venue where guests can reserve a multi-course tasting dinner prepared in a show kitchen.
 It's included in the fare.
 Viking's river ships do not have a comparable specialty restaurant — you're eating in the main dining room, which is good, but it's the only option.

 If food is central to how you experience travel, AmaWaterways wins this category without much debate.
+Have I swayed you?
+Book a complimentary vacation consultation here.

 Wine